 After the partnership has been initiated, the realization of the project can start.
-In order to have a fruitful cooperation and project success, the collaboration between the customer and the software house must rely on trust and mutual accessibility within the whole project lifecycle.
+In order to have a fruitful cooperation and project success, the collaboration between the customer and the software product development company must rely on trust and mutual accessibility within the whole project lifecycle.

 Namely, from the perspective of the client, it is vital so they take an active role in the project and if necessary assist the software house with any clarification and doubts on the requirements during the project.
 In that matter, the delegation of authority and empowerment to a certain employee would be a good solution.
 Such a person often called an ambassador, is responsible for making the decision as to the requirement and their clarification to the development process.
 Secondly, during requirements elicitation and gathering sessions, selection of key stakeholders is necessary by the client.
 If some key departments have been omitted, the overall solution might lack the crucial functionalities.
 For instance, critical factors affecting the solution might come from the compliance unit.
 Thus, selection of stakeholders and key end-users of the intended software solution that do not change often in a project is one of the critical factors to successful implementation.